During COVID, our trust in the government was renewed. But combined with official lies and numerous scandals, those days are long gone.

 The COVID-19 vaccine rollout is a current situation that’s only serving to deepen distrust in government.
 And whilst this article was being written another incident has emerged, which displays why the public can’t trust the word of the government, and, in particular, Scott Morrison.

-The PM appeared on breakfast television this morning, announcing that he’d just struck a “game-changing” deal with Pfizer, which involved tripling the supply of the COVID vaccine that the American pharmaceutical company is providing to our nation.
+Famously, the PM appeared on breakfast television, announcing that he’d just struck a “game-changing” deal with Pfizer, which involved tripling the supply of the COVID vaccine that the American pharmaceutical company is providing to our nation.

 However, just a few hours later, Pfizer released a statement contradicting the prime minister’s assertion.
 The company outlined that there had been no change to the number of vaccines that it’s agreed to supply Australia with over this current year.